Usability Testing – The Complete Guide

 Before the product/service launch

-Just when it feels like you’re all set, it’s a great time for another round of usability testing to ensure the highest user satisfaction.
-Get rid of all the usability issues before launch, add those finishing touches, and improve the product with different usability testing methods so it’s ready to go live.
+Just when it feels like you’re all set, it’s a great time for another round of usability testing to ensure the highest user satisfaction possible.
+Get rid of all the usability issues before launch, add those finishing touches, and improve the product based on the user feedback.
+Remember it is better to tweak all the issues before your product/website goes live.

 At this stage, it’s important to test with focus groups consisting of your actual users and the people that represent your target audience.
-Ask them to complete some common tasks on the website, like “Add a product to the shopping cart” and observe the user behavior.
-Did they manage to complete tasks with no roadblocks on the way?
+Ask them to complete some realistic tasks on the website, like “Add a product to the shopping cart” and observe the user behavior.
+Did they manage to complete tasks without any setbacks?

 Before a redesign

 Redesign itself is always an upgrade of something that worked or looked poorly.
 In order to do that, you have to find out what was wrong in the first place.
-Usability testing determines exactly this.
+Usability testing determines exactly that.
 A usability test will uncover the problems with your current design so that you know exactly what needs improvement.
+You will gather a real feedback from potential customers, they will identify for you the flaws of old product design.
+Depending on the types of usability tests you might get suggestions directly from your users on what they’d like to see in the new product design.

 Regular preventive checks